ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 ![suspended status](images/instance_suspended.png){.thumbnail}

-To view the snapshot, on the left side menu, click on `Instance Backup`{.action}.
+To view the snapshot, go to the left side menu and click on `Instance Backup`{.action}.
+A snapshot named *xxxxx-shelved* will now be visible:

 ![snapshot tab](images/shelved_backup.png){.thumbnail}